The Adolphus Hotel spa offers great facials and massages for men along with picturesque downtown Dallas views.

 The earthly minerals then perfectly polish away dry skin during a body polish treatment.
 A warm-stone back, neck and shoulder massage follows to address any stress or tension.
 It is finished when you are wrapped in a warm cocoon and treated to an incredible foot and pressure point scalp massage.
 The 80-minute treatment is “topped off” with a serving of the 1912 cocktail which can be enjoyed post-treatment in the spa’s chic outdoor patio.

 When visiting with Spa Adolphus director Amy Bell she shared similar thoughts as to what I heard at the Anatole.
-The majority of the Adolphus Spa’s business is women (likely a 60/40 split is what she thought), but having worked in the industry for well over a decade she is also definitely seeing more men come as clients.
+The majority of the Adolphus Spa’s business is women (likely a 60/40 split), but having worked in the industry for well over a decade, she is also definitely seeing more men come as clients.

 The Spa at the Crescent in addition to a full slate of treatments offers a Gentleman’s Manicure/Pedicure.
 That is what I tried and I thoroughly enjoyed my hour of grooming and pampering.
 My specialist shared that he gets many repeat clients and is finding more and more retired men coming in regularly for a variety of treatments.